TritonDataCenter/triton/docs/developer-guide/ipxe-installer.md

 ## Configuring an iPXE Server for a Triton Installation

-A Triton iPXE server needs to be populated so iPXE can pull via HTTP what it needs to boot the Triton installer and actually perform the installation.
+An iPXE installation needs to pull necessary files via HTTP/HTTPS for installation.
 We provide a [tar archive](https://us-east.manta.joyent.com/Joyent_Dev/public/SmartDataCenter/ipxe-latest.tgz) that can be installed on a web server that an iPXE client can reach.